MechanicalRabbit/DataKnots.jl/doc/src/queries.md

     SalaryOver100K = Lift(>, (Get(:salary), Lift(100000)))
     #-> Lift(>, (Get(:salary), Lift(100000)))

-This query expression is assembled from two primitive components:
+This query expression is constructed from two primitive components:
 `Get(:salary)` and `Lift(100000)`, which serve as parameters of the `Lift(>)` combinator.
 Here, `Lift` is used twice.  `Lift` applied to a regular Julia value converts it to a *constant* query primitive while `Lift` applied to a